 Hello, hello.
-As is tradition, I am writing this blogpost from a café… of sorts.
+As is tradition, I am writing this blog post from a café… of sorts.
 It is actually a bench in the Stansted departure terminal.
-Fresh from the necessary bacon brioche bun from Pret (do u even vacay if you don’t go Pret????), I thought I would take this time to try battle the fatigue-induced delirium I am feeling from a 5 am wake up, and catch you up with what I have been eating the last few weeks.
+Fresh from the necessary bacon brioche bun from Pret (do u even vacay if you don’t go Pret????), I thought I would take this time to try to battle the fatigue-induced delirium I am feeling from a 5 am wake-up and catch you up with what I have been eating the last few weeks.

 Now, for the post.
-What is ubiquitous with all cuisines, all flavour profiles and textures?
+What is ubiquitous with all cuisines, complete all flavour profiles and textures?
 Is a favourite all over the globe?
-Is the star of my favourite viral video of all time (in Portuguese)?
 It is… the sandwich.
 A good one is wonderful.
-Portable, filling, affordable, flexible, varied.
-Be it a good white bap with some strong, mature cheddar cheese, a slather of butter, thinly sliced cucumber and a bit of Branston, or the quite spectacular versions of some of the meaty faves that I have chowed down on recently.
+Portable, filling, affordable, flexible, and varied.
+Be it a good white bap with some strong, mature cheddar cheese, a slather of butter, thinly sliced cucumber and a bit of Branston, or these 2 delights I ate recently.

 1) LE KEB.
 EL BAB.
 THE KEBAB.

 It is a sandwich, after all.
 No being finicky here.
 Often unfairly labelled as ‘drunk food’ by us wonderfully cultural and finessed Brits, a kebab is a thing of beauty when done well.
 It is loved by millions of people around the world and is, at its most stripped-down state, meat in bread.
 Be it in the form of juicy sliced shwarma or the wondrous satisfaction of grilled meat on a stick, a kebab, perhaps more than any food, is the sum of its parts.